“There is no such thing as a baby … if you set out to describe a baby, you will find you are describing a baby and someone.” (Winnicott, 1947)

 In the same way, working with young children always means working with parents or carers.

 I work eclectically.
 This means that I am trained in a variety of therapeutic approaches and I choose the modality to fit the unique needs of each client.
-I draw on Acceptance and Commitment Therapy, Narrative Therapy approaches, CBT, Play Therapy, Expressive Therapies, “Talk Therapy” and Parent Education.
+I draw on Acceptance and Commitment Therapy, Narrative Therapy approaches, CBT, ERP, Play Therapy, Expressive Therapies, “Talk Therapy” and Parent Education.